Last updated: Tuesday 15 October 2024

 The installation of hoardings and scaffolding began in February 2023 and work is now underway.

-Current planning and progress suggests work will take until at least mid-2025.
+Current planning and progress suggests work will take until mid-2025.

 The intended hours of work are 7am – 7pm, Monday through Saturday, though this may change depending on the demands of the project moving forward.